iamshashank7/arm64-images-for-raspberrypi/README.md

 # Hyperledger Fabric binaries for-Raspberrypi(arm64)
-This repository is mainly about how you can manually build Hyperledger images for raspberrypi This repository provides precompiled Fabric binaries (based on Fabric v2.1) for AArch64/ARM64 that were created as part of a project at Nitte Meenakshi Institute of Technology,Bengaluru.
+This repository is mainly about how you can manually build Hyperledger images for raspberrypi This repository provides precompiled Fabric binaries (based on Fabric v2.1) for AArch64/ARM64 that were created as part of a project at Nitte Meenakshi Institute of Technology, Bengaluru.
 They may contain issues and will not be maintained.

 Binary downloads can be found in the bin/ folder of the releases available here.
 Docker images are also available at https://hub.docker.com/u/thedemonfox.
 The binaries are distributed with a copy of https://github.com/hyperledger/fabric-samples that has been modified to use the ARM docker images.